The trading cards on a separate page, here.

 Source: Yahoo!
 Japan

-Part of a large sticker set.
-This is yet another of those series that seem to have stats for some kind of game, but I have no idea what they're for.
+This is yet another of those series that seem to have stats for some kind of game, but I have no idea how to use them!

 Large Die-Cut Sticker